 To select the right KPIs, start with the needs and the business goals in the product strategy.
 Then consider how you can tell if they have been met.

 Say I want to offer a product that reduces the blood sugar levels of individuals who have type-2 diabetes and that generates £50k of revenue within the first 12 months of launching the app.
 I would then ask myself how I can measure that the product creates the desired user and business value.
-To determine the former, I might choose user feedback, net promoter score (NPS), and referral rate as the key performance indicators.
+To determine the former, I might choose user feedback, customer satisfaction, and referral rate as the key performance indicators.
 To understand the latter, I might select monthly recurring revenue (MRR).